 Under the hood our Surface Book review unit boasted the Intel Core i7-6600U, a dual-core chip with a base clock of 2.6GHz, and a Boost clock of 3.4GHz, backed by 16GB of RAM.
 It also had a 512GB PCIe solid state drive and the optional discrete graphics chip, courtesy of Nvidia.

 As Diablo 3 has fallen off in popularity, Blizzard’s new MOBA Heroes of the Storm took its place in our test suite.
 It has a high graphical top end, but is still easy for low-end systems to run.
 Not easy enough for our Surface Book, though, as it barely keeps the minimum frames per second above 60 when running at the lowest settings in 1080p.
+That’s right in the same ballpark as the Vaio Z Flip, suggesting the dGPU in the Book is fairly similar in performance to the Intel HD 550 in the Vaio.

 One cool customer